Yunxiang-Li/Unity3D_Solar-System-Simulation/README.md

 3.Scences folder: contains the main scence(Solar System) of the project.

 4.Scripts folder: contains all three C# scripts.
-RotateAround script for letting each planet to rotate(both Rotation and revolution),LookAtTarget script for setting camera to look at a target object, and ChangeLookAtTarget script for setting camera to look at another target object.
+RotateAround script for letting each planet to rotate(both rotation and revolution),LookAtTarget script for setting camera to look at a target object, and ChangeLookAtTarget script for setting camera to look at another target object.

 5.Sounds folder: contains all sounds files of each planet.